opentofu/opentofu/internal/command/jsonformat/README.md

 # jsonformat

-This package contains functionality around formatting and displaying the JSON structured output produced by adding the `-json` flag to various Terraform commands.
+This package contains functionality around formatting and displaying the JSON structured output produced by adding the `-json` flag to various OpenTF commands.

-## Terraform Structured Plan Renderer
+## OpenTF Structured Plan Renderer

 As of January 2023, this package contains only a single structure: the `Renderer`.